evan13579b/Blade/README.txt

 There also is sometimes a memory limit problem.
 It showed up on one of our computers.
 If that happens please let us know.
 It was fixed by setting a higher memory limit in the JVM opetions but we don't know how to set options for the distributed version.

+The networking code needs a lot of work.
+It can be jerky when there is significant lag.